felixcheruiyot/nova/README.md

 # Nova

-AI-first programming language — simple as Go, more efficient than Python, safer like Rust.
+AI-first programming language — simple as Go, more efficient than Python, safer than Rust.

 Read the [Design Specs](CLAUDE.md) for the full language specification.